Innovate

 We seek innovative ways to build the capacity of selected NGOs to overcome challenges and implement best practices to defend our air, land, and water more cheaply, with higher impact and at a larger scale.

-Canada’s water, land, and water are threatened by resource exploitation, toxic pollution and the exclusion of impacted communities.
+Canada’s water, land, and air are threatened by resource exploitation, toxic pollution and the exclusion of impacted communities.

 We support efforts to mitigate these damages, improve resiliency and foster prosperity through community renewable energy, land use, and indigenous territorial planning.